A Tour of the Fashion District Film

 Treekind™ by Biophilica is a plant-based leather alternative for the fashion industry.
 It is estimated to be carbon negative, recyclable as green waste, home compostable, non-toxic and completely free of plastic and petrochemicals.
 With Treekind™ we want to support the transition to local, sustainable manufacturing and consumption.

-Clean Ocean Fiber Technology by Airjet Global is a textile business that creates new yarn by binding any recycled raw material with natural and bio artificial spun yarn.
+Clean Ocean Fiber Technology is a textile business that creates new yarn by binding any recycled raw material with natural and bio artificial spun yarn.
 It reduces the polluting effect of textiles and protects the environment by preventing fibre shedding in clothing, whilst providing greater durability and better circularity.

 ClearChain is a software platform for easy, low-cost, high-value supply chain mapping, compliance auditing and reporting.
 It enables companies to get answers to the big questions facing them about sustainability, Net Zero and ethical compliance.
 Its modern, simple user interface eliminates clutter and allows users to map supply chains and conduct compliance audits on one or more of these vendors.